dedmari/fintech-mlops/README.md

         $kubectl apply -f [https://raw.githubusercontent.com/kubernetes-csi/external-snapshotter/release-3.0/deploy/kubernetes/snapshot-controller/rbac-snapshot-controller.yaml
         $kubectl apply -f [https://raw.githubusercontent.com/kubernetes-csi/external-snapshotter/release-3.0/deploy/kubernetes/snapshot-controller/setup-snapshot-controller.yaml
 ## Setup K8s VolumeSnapshotClass
- Before creating a Volume Snapshot, a [VolumeSnapshotClass](https://netapp-trident.readthedocs.io/en/stable-v20.01/kubernetes/concepts/objects.html#kubernetes-volumesnapshotclass-objects) must be set up.
-We will create a volume snapshot class for ANF, and it will be used to achieve ML versioning by leveraging NetApp Snapshot technology.
+ For creating a Volume Snapshot, a [VolumeSnapshotClass](https://netapp-trident.readthedocs.io/en/stable-v20.01/kubernetes/concepts/objects.html#kubernetes-volumesnapshotclass-objects) must be set up.
+We will create a volume snapshot class and it will be used to achieve ML versioning by leveraging NetApp Snapshot technology.

 ## Install Jenkins with required plugins
 We are using Jenkins for CI/CD.
 To install Jenkins on the same Kubernetes (K8s) cluster as that of Kubeflow, follow the steps mentioned underneath: